 Have you ever timed yourself?
 10 minutes doesn’t seem like that long but it’s amazing how much can get accomplished.
 And 10 minutes feels doable to me.
 I get distracted when I clean for long periods of time.
 But 10 minutes?
 No biggie.
 This 10 minutes is meant to get things to the right spot.

 Something else?
-You need to get your family involved.
-This is another post for another day (I’m working on it).
-But there is no reason for one person to be in charge of everything.
+You need to get your family involved- kids need to help clean.
+There is no reason for one person to be in charge of everything.
 And truthfully, your kids and/or spouse are missing out on contributing to the family if they don’t help.
 Kids need to learn how to be a part of the cleaning schedule so that they know how to clean and so that they learn team work.
 Are you with me on this?

 I created little boxes on the printable so that you can assign the jobs to a family member with their initial.
 That way everyone knows what they are in charge of for that day.

 If you’d rather not break it down by person, you can also use the boxes just to check off your chores.

 Want to take it a step further?
 LAMINATE this sheet.
 You know me and my love for my laminator!
 You could laminate this and use a dry erase marker to check things off or assign.

 Download this weekly cleaning schedule.
 For personal use only.
 Thank you.

 Note: There are several variations.
 You don’t have to print them all out.
 Simply select which pages you want in the printer settings and print!